zerollzeng/tiny-tensorrt/README.md

 a simple, efficient, easy-to-use nvidia TensorRT wrapper for cnn with c++ and python api,support caffe and onnx format models.

 # Note
 TensorRT release it's 6.x version, I upgrade tiny-tensorrt with it, so the old 5.x version was in trt-5.1.5.0 branch.

+I won't add features to 5.x version. keep with new version is better

 # Roadmap
-- [x] uff support --working on, very buggy :underage::underage::underage:
+- [ ] uff support --working on, very buggy :underage::underage::underage:
 - [x] custom onnx model output node :fire::fire::fire: ---2019.10.18
 - [x] upgrade with TensorRT 6.0.1.5 --- 2019.9.29
 - [ ] support more model and layer --working on